BREAKING: Ukrainian regime leader fails to speak during his scheduled time at UN

 The leader of the Ukrainian regime, Petro Poroshenko was originally scheduled to address the UN General assembly this afternoon.
 He was supposed to speak immediately after Rwandan President Paul Kagame.
-However, for reasons which are still not clear, he did not turn up to the podium of the UN General Assembly.
+However, unlike every other leader thus far, he did not turn up to the podium of the UN General Assembly.

 Instead, the proceedings moved on without Poroshenko with all other heads of state and government speaking in the original order of the General Assembly agenda.